tangalbert919/Axiro/INSTALL.md

 ## Initializing database

-You need to install PostgreSQL if you want full functionality of the bot.
-You must create the database called "axiro" yourself.
-The bot will handle the rest for you.
+This is entirely optional, but if you plan on having the bot use a database, you need to download PostgreSQL and create a database called "axiro".
+The bot will setup the database for you.

 ## How to get this bot running

 1. Place all API Tokens in where they should go in config.json.
 That file needs to be created.
 2. Install the requirements listed above.
 3. Download the Lavalink.jar file (use the dev builds if you want working audio), and run it.
-4. `python3 core.py`
+4. Depending on your platform, run either `python3 core.py` or `py core.py`.

 ## The config.json